Navan Road Parkway railway station: Design and services

 Similar to both Dún Laoghaire railway station and Leixlip Louisa Bridge railway station, the station building is on the bridge that connects the two platforms.
 From here there are lifts and stairs down to each platform.
-It is an unmanned station.
+It is an unstaffed station.

 The station is served by Western Commuter services.
 Both main services (westbound to Maynooth and Longford and eastbound to Dublin city centre and Docklands branch services (from Clonsilla to Docklands) call at the station.
 InterCity services do not call at the station, although one can interchange at either Maynooth or Dublin Connolly railway station.

 History

 It opened on 21 January 2008 as 'Phoenix Park' station but was renamed on 25 September 2011 to 'Navan Road Parkway'.

 Renaming

 The station was built by the developers of the Phoenix Park Racecourse Apartments on the site of the old Phoenix Park Racecourse.

-The station is further from the Phoenix Park than Ashtown Station.
+The station is further from the 1st phase of Phoenix Park than Ashtown Station, with the subsequent phases currently under construction better served by Navan Road Parkway.

 The confusion over the name led to Iarnród Éireann erecting posters in Dublin Connolly railway station stating "For the Phoenix Park, use Ashtown Station".

 With the start of the new railway timetable on 25 September 2011, the station was renamed Navan Road Parkway.